szabodaniel995/Todo-BE---ExpressJS/README.md

         DB_PORT =  <br />
         DATABASE =  <br />

-          Populate the .env file according to your liking (PORT, SECRET) & with the connection parameters of the database you want to connect to <br />
+          Populate the .env file according to your liking (PORT, SECRET) & with the connection parameters of the database you want to connect to

           Create a config file in the config folder (config/config.json) with the following content, and populate it with the same credentials
             {